Uspizig/LoraHubTTGOT5/README.md

 # LoraHubTTGOT5
+DO NOT USE!!!
+Got a HW ISSUE RIGHT NOW.!!!
+ABP Works OTAA NOT!

 (Prerequisite: This is my Hobby: No Guarantee for HW or SW.
 I do not take any responsibility or will help you.
 This is: "Take it as it is or leave it".)
 A Daughter Board for a TTGO T5 Board (http://s.click.aliexpress.com/e/NPRqgBkG) with Lora and BME680, BMWE80, CCS811 and connection possibilities for several other I²C Boards